 WAIT!
 Do you have a measurement plan in place?

-Most business owners and marketers now understand the value of content – how many times have you heard the phrase “Content is King?”
+How many times have you heard the phrase “Content is King?”
 But are we doing a good job of measuring the impact of that content and using data to make it better?

 EXPECTATION: Finds content > reads content > becomes customer.